-☐ The Structured path test distinguished not more than k times.
-This avoids to paths caused by loops $\hfill\Box$ The structured path test with k=2 is called boundary interior coverage ☐ The boundary interior coverage difference execution, one loop execution and a especially useful due to the possible before, in and after the loop at least two loop executions.
-This is ware Quality Assurance Prof. Dr. Liggesmeyer, 37
+The Structured path test distinguishes only paths that execute a loop not more than k times.
+This avoids the explosion of the number of paths caused by loops The structured path test with k=2 is called boundary interior coverage The boundary interior coverage differentiates the three cases no loop execution, one loop execution and at least two loop executions .
+This is especially useful due to the possible interactions between variables before, in and after the loop